 Turn on Cookie Exchange as described in RFC4347 Section 4.2.1.
 Only affects DTLS connections.

-Allow legacy insecure renegotiation between OpenSSL and unpatched servers only: this option is currently set by default.
+Allow legacy insecure renegotiation between OpenSSL and unpatched servers only.
 See the SECURE RENEGOTIATION section for more details.

 Normally clients and servers will transparently attempt to negotiate the RFC7366 Encrypt-then-MAC option on TLS and DTLS connection.